Apolo151/Casting_Agency/README.md

 From within the `./src` directory first ensure you are working using your created virtual environment.

-first, to export the environment variables, run:
+to export the environment variables, run:
 ```bash
 . setup.sh
 ```